softwarewarriors/taskjeeves/README.md

 - Pending:
     - Add regular expressions to all user input to prevent malicious entries
     - Remove depreciated pages and references from the site
-    - Modify UI in navbar to remove email and replace with user's first name
-    - Add information about the app to the landing page
-    - Update formatting on the terms, security, and privacy pages

     - Have user agree to terms when creating account
     - Address security concerns identified in our Arachni evaluation
     - Implement a way for the user to edit their profile